ArasLabs/workflow-utilities/Import/ReadMe.txt

 	(Optional) 5_add TeamReview WF to DCO
 		replaces standard workflow "Express DCO" with "Express Team DCO" on item Type Document.

+	(Optional) 6_Sample WF with Submit and DefaultApprovers v2 This is a sample package using WF Utiltites and to show how to programmatically instantiate a workflow and how to use an approver matrix (do not use in production !)
+		Adds an ItemType "My Sample WorkflowForm" with life cycle and 2 class specific workflows.
+		Adds logic on to post transition to state "Submitted" of life cycle.
+This will start the appropriate workflow.
+Also it will look up org specific Approvers from an Approvers Matrix
+		Adds an ItemType "My Sample WorkflowApprvMatrix" to list Approvers by Organization. used in above mentioned logic.
+Matrix must be promoted to "Active" (else logic will ignore it)

+		When moving WF1 into "In Review" the place holder resolution (WF Utitlites - Case 3+) will kick in and resolve to the assigned Approvers.

 Dependencies: